Information for students, faculty, and staff

-- If you test positive on a RAT, take a photo of your RAT, call the Campus COVID Resource Line at 203-432-6604 to report it, and contact HSL Krista Johnson at 203-889-7846.
+- If you test positive on a RAT, report it to the university here, and contact HSL Krista Johnson at 203-889-7846.
 The University will report positive PCR test results to the Dean and the HSL.

-- You may return to normal activities on Day 8; you must remain masked until Day 11.
-On Days 8-10, winds and brass are excused from in-person music-making (except for solo practice) but may return to academic classes.
+- Upon the end of isolation, you may return to normal activities; you must remain masked until Day 11.
+When isolation ends, winds and brass may return to academic classes but are excused from in-person music-making (except for solo practice) until Day 11.

 A visitor is any guest musician or guest instructor that is not a Yale student, employee, or trainee.

 - Guest performers and guest instructors with up-to-date vaccinations may participate in YSM activities, including performing on student degree recitals.
 All guests must carry vaccination documentation and be prepared to show it if asked.